-Now in its tenth year, the Commonwealth Short Story Prize is awarded annually for the best piece of unpublished short fiction from the Commonwealth.
-This year’s regional winners have risen to the top from a record 6423 entries from 50 Commonwealth countries.
-Details of the shortlist can be found here.
+Now in its eleventh year, the Commonwealth Short Story Prize is awarded annually for the best piece of unpublished short fiction from the Commonwealth.
+This year’s regional winners have been selected and risen to the top from over 6700 entries, from across 52 Commonwealth countries.
+Details of the full 2022 shortlist can be found here.

-Chair of the Judges, South African novelist Zoë Wicomb, said:
+Chair of the Judges, Guyanese writer Fred D’Aguiar, said:

-Zoë Wicomb is joined on the international judging panel by a judge from each of the five Commonwealth regions: A. Igoni Barrett (Africa), Khademul Islam (Asia), Keith Jarrett (Canada and Europe), Diana McCaulay (the Caribbean) and Tina Makereti (the Pacific).
+Fred D’Aguiar is joined on the international judging panel by a judge representing each of the five Commonwealth regions: Louise Umutoni-Bower (Africa), Jahvani Barua (Asia), Stephanos Stephanides (Canada and Europe), Kevin Jared Hosein (Caribbean) and Jeanine Leane (Pacific).

-The five regional winners’ stories were published online by the literary magazine Granta in the run-up to the announcement of the overall winner on 30 June.
-They are also published in a special print edition by Paper + Ink, available online and in bookshops from 30 June.
+The five regional winning stories will be published online by the literary magazine Granta in the run-up to the announcement of the overall winner on 21 June.
+They will also be published in a special print edition by Paper + Ink, available online and in bookshops from 21 June.

-Read on to hear more from the winners.
+Read on to hear more from this year’s winners.